ParagPalkar/Self_Driving_car/README.md

 # Self_Driving_car

-View the project on the link below https://paragpalkar.github.io/Self_Driving_car/
+View the project on the link
+https://paragpalkar.github.io/Self_Driving_car/

-NOTE : Do not click on any buttons, the car is already trained for this environent.
-Deleting will result in reset of learning in our car.
+NOTE : Do not click on any buttons, the car is already trained for this environment.
+Deleting will result in reset of learning in the car.